mygoare/hackintosh/readme.md

 Can't control the system voice & can't find the audio device.
 But USB headphone works.

-So we should install driver self:
+So we should reinstall driver self:

     cd ./10.8/Audio/
     mv AppleHDA.kext HDAEnabler1.kext ~/Desktop/
-    Doublclick KextBeast to install (It will move the two files to /System/Library/Extensions/ folder) reboot
+    Doublclick [KextBeast](http://tonymacx86.blogspot.com/2010/08/kextbeast-simple-kext-installer.html) to install (It will move the two files to /System/Library/Extensions/ folder) reboot

 ###Notes:

-1. Don't shutdown hackintosh force
+1.  **Don't shutdown hackintosh force**
-2. Don't upgrade your system version.
+2.  **Don't upgrade your system version.
 Don't upgrade to 10.8.5 or 10.9.
-After upgrade, hackintosh will crash.
+After upgrade, hackintosh will crash.**
+3.  **Install printer is easy**

 ###Tips:

 Above are based on Mesheven PC (Gigabyte H77N Wifi motherboard), please notice.
-Other PC(motherboard) I can't guarantee this guide works.
+Other PC or motherboard I can't guarantee this guide works.